-Approximately 12 million Americans have a food allergy, including 4.1 million children.
+Approximately 12 million Americans have food allergies, including 4.1 million children.

 Eight foods account for 90 percent of all reactions in the United States: cow’s milk, hen’s eggs, peanuts, tree nuts, wheat, soy, fish and shellfish.
 Other foods that people are allergic to range from avocados to yams.

-Most food allergy symptoms are mild, but in the United States there are approximately 30,000 episodes of food-induced life-threatening anaphylaxis, associated with 150 to 200 deaths annually.
+Most food allergy symptoms are mild, but in the United States there are approximately 30,000 episodes of food-induced life-threatening anaphylaxis each year, associated with 150 to 200 deaths.
 The only proven way to prevent an allergic reaction is to avoid foods you are allergic to, so an accurate diagnosis is essential.

 Studies show that more than half of presumed food allergies are not actually allergies.